“This animal was obviously doing something different,” Baylor University paleontologist says.

 Changes Through History

-Ichthyosaurs originated as lizard-like creatures living on land and slowly evolved into the dolphin/shark-like creature found as fossils.
+Ichthyosaurs originated as lizard-like creatures living on land and slowly evolved into the dolphin/shark-like creatures found as fossils.
 Their limbs evolved into flippers, most of them very long or wide.

 “They still had to breathe air at the surface and didn’t have scales,” Jacobs said.
 “There is hardly anything actually known about the biology of these animals.
 We can only make assumptions from the fossils we have, but there’s nothing like it around today.
 Eventually, to adapt to being fully aquatic, they no longer could go up onto land to lay eggs, so they evolved into bearing live young, tail first.
 There have been skeletons found with babies within the mother and also ones that were actually being born.”

-Jacobs said that the new specimen likely died from old age or attack by predators, then sank to the seafloor.
+Jacobs said that the new specimen likely died from old age or attacked by predators, then sank to the seafloor.

 “The seafloor at the time would have been incredibly soft, even soupy, which allowed it to nose-dive into the mud and be half buried,” she said.
 “The back end didn’t sink into the mud, so it was left exposed to decay and scavengers, which came along and ate the tail end.
 Being encased in that limestone layer allowed for exceptional preservation, including some preserved internal organs and ossified ligaments of the vertebral column.”